A critical look at MCP

 > Give it more than a couple months though and I think we'll see it mature some more.

-Or like the early Python ecosystem, mistakes will become ossified at the bottom layers of the stack, as people rapidly build higher level tooling that depends on them.
+Or like the early Python ecosystem, mistakes will become ossified at the bottom layers of the stack, as people rapidly build higher level tools that depend on them.

 Except unlike early Python, the AI ecosystem community has no excuse, BECAUSE THERE ARE ALREADY HISTORICAL EXAMPLES OF THE EXACT MISTAKES THEY'RE MAKING.